 A headache is only a symptom of an illness.
 VR headsets cause virtual reality sickness.
 When you’re using a headset, your brain and your eyes are not in sync.
 Your eyes are telling you that you’re in motion, while your brain knows you’re resting.
 This causes VR sickness.

 VR headsets are getting better though, even for people with sight problems.
 Let’s expand a bit.

-As you may know, pilots use VR for testings, practice, etc. This is a way more immersive experience than the one you get with video games.
-Well, pilots started complaining about feeling disoriented, headaches, nausea, fatigue.
+As you may know, pilots use VR for testing, practice, etc. This is a way more immersive experience than the one you get with video games.
+Well, pilots started complaining about feeling disoriented, headaches, nausea, and fatigue.

 Because of this, some tests were done, and they observed this collection of symptoms.
 A headache is not a necessary symptom of virtual reality sickness.
 But I guess if you’re here, you get headaches after using a VR headset.
 Most likely you’ll feel general discomfort and disorientation.